 To encourage your sales team, you need the right mix of awards, recognition and peer pressure.
 A good motivation program for your sales team is one that not only excites the managers but also appeals to the average and below average salespeople.
 You need to begin by understanding what will offer that excitement to each of your salespeople.
 Is it about taking care of his/her family's health?
 Is it about being recognized in front of family and peers?
 Is it to beat a previous sales record?
 The secret is to identify what motivates them by getting to know about their interests, things they value in life or recreational activities.

-Here are few ways in which you can motivate your sales team without relying on just money:
+Here are several ways in which you can motivate your sales team without relying on just money:

 - Knowing that the company is benefiting from their work can be a big morale booster.
 Never fail to let your best sales people know that you support them and value their efforts and achievements.
 This way you also cultivate their loyalty for your Company.